-- b.
-If, after overrunning first base, he attempts to continue to second base. - c.
-If, after dislodging a base, he attempts to continue to the next base. - d.
-When advancing beyond an entitled base due to - 1.
-A fielder intentionally contacting a thrown ball with detached equipment. - 2.
-A fielder intentionally contacting a fair batted ball with detached equipment. - e.
-When advancing beyond a protected or awarded base when he has been obstructed. - 7.
-Runners are Entitled to Advance Without Liability to be Put Out - a.
-When forced to vacate a base because the batter was awarded a base on balls.

-Effect - Sec.
-7a: The ball is dead.

-- b.
-When a fielder prevents the runner from making a base, or impedes the progress of a runner or batterrunner who is legally running bases; if the fielder is - 1.
-Not in possession of the ball, or - 2.
-Not in the act of fielding a batted ball, or - 3.
-Making a fake tag without the ball - 4.
-In possession of the ball and he pushes a runner off a base in an attempt to gain an out, or - 5.
-In possession of the ball, but not in the act of making a play on the runner which intentionally impedes the progresso0f that runner or batter-runner who is legally running the bases.

-Effect - Sec.
-7b: When any obstruction occurs (including a rundown)

-- 1. A Delayed Dead Ball should be signaled, with the ball remaining alive until the end of the play. - The obstructed runner, and each other runner affected by the obstruction, will always be awarded the base or bases they would have reached, in the umpire's judgment, had there been no obstruction.
-If the umpire feels there is justification, a defensive player making a fake tag could be ejected from the game.
+- 11.6.2 If, after overrunning first base, he attempts to continue to second base. - 11.6.3 If, after dislodging a base, he attempts to continue to the next base. - 11.6.4 When advancing beyond an entitled base due to - 11.6.4.1 A fielder intentionally contacting a thrown ball with detached equipment. - 11.6.4.2 A fielder intentionally contacting a fair batted ball with detached equipment. - 11.6.5 When advancing beyond a protected or awarded base when he has been obstructed. - 11.7 Runners are Entitled to Advance Without Liability to be Put Out - 11.7.1 When forced to vacate a base because the batter was awarded a base on balls. - Effect Sec.
+11.7.1: The ball is dead. - 11.7.2 When a fielder prevents the runner from making a base, or impedes the progress of a runner or batter-runner who is legally running bases; if the fielder is - 11.7.2.1 Not in possession of the ball, or - 11.7.2.2 Not in the act of fielding a batted ball, or - 11.7.2.3 Making a fake tag without the ball - 11.7.2.4 In possession of the ball and he pushes a runner off a base in an attempt to gain an out, or - 11.7.2.5 In possession of the ball, but not in the act of making a play on the runner which intentionally impedes the progresso0f that runner or batter-runner who is legally running the bases. - Effect Sec.
+11.7.2: When any obstruction occurs (including a rundown) - 11.7.2.6 A Delayed Dead Ball should be signaled, with the ball remaining alive until the end of the play. - 11.7.2.7 The obstructed runner, and each other runner affected by the obstruction, will always be awarded the base or bases they would have reached, in the umpire's judgment, had there been no obstruction.
+If the umpire feels there is justification, a defensive player making a fake tag could be ejected from the game. - 11.7.2.8 If the obstructed runner is put out prior to reaching the base he would have reached had there not been obstruction, a dead ball is called.
+The obstructed runner and each other runner affected by the obstruction will be awarded the base, or bases, they would have reached, in the umpire's judgment had obstruction not occurred.

-- 3. If the obstructed runner is put out prior to reaching the base he would have reached had there not been obstruction, a dead ball is called.
-The obstructed runner and each other runner affected by the obstruction will be awarded the base, or bases, they would have reached, in the umpire's judgment had obstruction not occurred. - 4.
-An obstructed runner may never be called out between the two bases where he was obstructed:, Exception: - 1.
-If the obstructed runner commits an act of interference after the obstruction is ruled, or the runner is legally appealed for - Missing a base, unless the runner has been obstructed at that base and the obstruction prevents him from touching the base, or - II.
-Leaving a base before a fly ball was first touched, of (c) after - If the obstructed runner safely obtains the base he would have been awarded, in the umpire's judgment, and there is a subsequent play on a different runner, the obstructed runner is no longer protected between the bases where the runner was obstructed, and may be put out.
-The ball remains alive. - 5.
-Catcher obstruction on the batter is covered under Rule 8, Sec.
-1d.
+- 11.7.2.9 An obstructed runner may never be called out between the two bases where he was obstructed:, Exception: - 11.7.2.9.1 If the obstructed runner commits an act of interference after the obstruction is ruled, or the runner is legally appealed for - 11.7.2.9.1.1.
+Missing a base, unless the runner has been obstructed at that base and the obstruction prevents him from touching the base, or - 11.7.2.9.1.2.
+Leaving a base before a fly ball was first touched, of (c) after - 11.7.2.9.2 If the obstructed runner safely obtains the base he would have been awarded, in the umpire's judgment, and there is a subsequent play on a different runner, the obstructed runner is no longer protected between the bases where the runner was obstructed, and may be put out.
+The ball remains alive. - 11.7.2.10 Catcher obstruction on the batter is covered.